British Columbia Specific Information

 - Take a class or go to a free lecture at the public library or local hospital.

-- Take a vacation.
+- Go on holiday.
 Sometimes just getting away for the afternoon will brighten your mood.

 - Go to the movies or rent a funny movie.